whatissimondoing/CoG-BART/README.md

 For DailyDialog: `bash train.sh DailyDialog`

 >It should be noticed that performance is greatly affected by random seed.
-So we recommended some seed in the script for reproduction.
+So we recommended some seeds in the script for reproduction.

 ## Evaluation and Prediction: